Treatment for scrupulosity & Religious OCD

 Over time, this cycle can become exhausting and spiritually confusing.
 The person may feel constantly on edge, unsure whether their feelings come from genuine conviction or from anxiety.
 Therapy for Scrupulosity — particularly Exposure and Response Prevention (ERP) and Schema Therapy — helps break this pattern by teaching you to tolerate uncertainty, reduce compulsions, and respond with compassion rather than fear.
 The goal isn’t to weaken faith but to free it from the grip of anxiety so that peace, trust, and authentic spiritual connection can grow again.

 • Yes.
-Online therapy offers confidential, flexible support from anywhere in Australia.
-It’s particularly helpful for clients who feel anxious discussing religious doubts face-to-face or who live in areas without faith-sensitive psychologists.
-Online sessions can include CBT, Schema Therapy, and EMDR delivered safely via telehealth.
+In many cases online therapy is appropriate and offers confidential, flexible support from anywhere in Australia.
+It’s particularly helpful for clients who feel anxious discussing religious doubts face-to-face or who live in areas without psychologists with a special interest in scrupulosity and moral-OCD.
+Online sessions can include ERP, CBT, Schema Therapy, and EMDR delivered safely via telehealth.

 • Healthy conviction leads to growth and connection; scrupulosity leads to paralysis, shame, and repetitive guilt.
 If your faith feels dominated by fear or if prayer and confession feel driven by anxiety rather than devotion, you may be experiencing scrupulosity.
 A psychologist can help you differentiate between genuine faith and OCD-related fear.